Degrees and Fields of Study

 Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
 In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages, and it should be in 12-point font.

 Writing Sample: The writing sample should be an academic paper (e.g., term paper or published article) of about 12-15 double-spaced pages.
 The paper must be in English, and should demonstrate your best work.
 It need not demonstrate a comparative approach but may focus on a single national literature, or upon a critical/theoretical issue.
+If you choose to submit part of a chapter from a longer work (such as a thesis), please include a brief introductory note to provide context for the sample.
+Please do not submit a full chapter if it exceeds the page count indicated above.

 Other: Please be aware of the department's non-English language requirements.
 Check the department web site for further information.